hydroserver2/hydroserver/docs/deployment/aws-deployment.md

 ## HydroServer Frontend Deployment

-This section covers deploying the HydroServer Vue frontend application on AWS.
 Before proceeding, set up an environment capable of running NodeJS to build the application code.

 While the frontend is dependent on the backend application, deploying the frontend first is recommended.
 This approach uses the CloudFront distribution created for the frontend as a reverse proxy for the backend Elastic Beanstalk deployment.